threefoldfoundation/www_venturecreator/content/manifesto/declaration/index.md

 {% row(style="left narrow" padding="bottom") %}

-### We Declare that Respect is the Basis of Our Communication and Action
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> We Declare that Respect is the Basis of Our Communication and Action</span>

 <p>
 We declare that respect instead of fear or ego will be the basis of our communication and our action in this digital nation.
 We don’t have to agree but respect and tolerance for other opinions is a must.
 We need to respect time, e.g. time of others and our own.
 </p>

-### We Declare to Respect the World’s Finite Resources
+<span style="font-size:1.5em; font-weight:bold; line-height:1.2em;"> We Declare to Respect the World’s Finite Resources</span>

 <p>
 We need to be respectful for finite world resources.